aarshkshah1992/ffi-app/ffi_how_to.md

 5. Zip it up using something like `https://github.com/aarshkshah1992/prebuilt-ffi-zipper` (the directories inside the zip just need to follow a specific hierarchy)
 5. Publish the `prebuilt_bls_{GOOS}_{GOARCH}.zip`, `prebuilt_bls_{GOOS}_{GOARCH}.mod` and `prebuilt_bls_{GOOS}_{GOARCH}.info` files to the Github release assets page for the `filecoin-ffi` repo

-### Building and hosting a lightweight custom Go Module Proxy at the module DNS/namespace

-We need a lightweight minimal HTTPs server running at `https://prebuilt-ffi.io` that can serve the `prebuilt-ffi-{GOOS}-{GOARCH}` modules as zip files for each supported combination of (GOOS + GOARCH).

-### Running a light weight custom module proxy
+### Running a light weight HTTPs server/module proxy to serve the prebuilt modules to go tooling
-A minimal HTTPS server(referred to as a "module proxy" in the Go world) must be established at `https://fil.org` to serve all the `fil.org/prebuilt-ffi-{GOOS}-{GOARCH}` Go modules to go tooling.
+A minimal HTTPS server(referred to as a "module proxy" in the Go world) must be run at `https://fil.org` to serve the `fil.org/prebuilt-ffi-{GOOS}-{GOARCH}` Go modules to Go tooling.
 This server could be implemented using a Cloudflare Worker or a custom-managed HTTPS server.

-This server is essential because the Google Go Module Proxy does not accommodate custom domains, and GOPROXY in `direct` mode cannot retrieve modules directly from `https://fil.org` since the modules and pre-built assets will be hosted/persisted on GitHub.
+This server is essential because the Google Go Module Proxy does not accommodate custom domains, and GOPROXY in `direct` mode cannot retrieve modules directly from `https://fil.org` since the modules and pre-built assets will be hosted on GitHub.
 To address this, we need a redirection mechanism from `https://fil.org` to the appropriate GitHub URLs/assets.
-Fortunately, Go tooling is capable of handling 3XX redirects, allowing all module requests from `https://fil.org` to be redirected to the respective GitHub URLs/assets.
-This redirection ensures that the module server incurs minimal ingress/egress/compute costs, functioning primarily as a redirecting proxy.
+Fortunately, Go tooling is capable of handling 3XX redirects, allowing all module requests to `https://fil.org` to be redirected to the respective GitHub URLs/assets.
+This redirection ensures that the server incurs minimal ingress/egress/compute costs, functioning primarily as a redirecting proxy.

-**This server will have to serve the following APIs:**
+**This server will have to serve the following APIs:** so that it implements the `GOPROXY` protocol See https://go.dev/ref/mod#goproxy-protocol for more details

 1. GET https://fil.org/prebuilt-ffi-{GOOS}-{GOARCH}?go-get=1

-This API must respond with the following HTML which specifies the URL go tooling should fetch the module assets from
+This API must respond with the following HTML which specifies the URL go tooling should fetch the module assets from:

 ```html
 <meta name="go-import" content="fil.org/prebuilt-ffi-{GOOS}-{GOARCH} mod https://fil.org">